This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Step 7: Attach the Wheels

 The 4″ wheels I used are the types you find on shopping trolleys.
 They’re made of stainless steel parts with a rubber wheel and the ability to swivel around.
-If there were another thing that I’d have done differently with this project it would have been to put a fifth wheel in the very centre.
-It would have given more support for the entire pallet and I plan on adding one to my own after I get a few crops out of the soil that’s in my planter now.
+If there were another thing I’d have done differently with this project, it would have been putting a fifth wheel in the centre.
+It would have given more support for the entire pallet, and I plan to add one to my own after I get a few crops out of the soil in my planter now.

 Step 8: Add Potting Mix

-Pallet wood isn’t made to last and you shouldn’t be expecting this pallet to be around for more than five years (saying that, my strawberry pallet planter is still going strong in it’s third season).
-If you’d like to see it last that long or longer, line your planter with heavy duty plastic before you fill it in with compost.
+Pallet wood isn’t made to last, and you shouldn’t be expecting this pallet to be around for more than five years (saying that, my strawberry pallet planter is still going strong in its third season).
+If you’d like to see it last that long or longer, line your planter with heavy-duty plastic before you fill it in with compost.
 Stapled or pinned in at the sides, it will protect the wood and also help retain water.
-Being so shallow, the contents will dry out easily so it’s up to you as to whether you want to puncture the bottom for drainage.
+Being so shallow, the potting mix will dry out easily, so it’s up to you as to whether you want to puncture the bottom for drainage.
 I went for just a few slits in the plastic where I could feel gaps between planks.

-The compost you use to fill the planter should be moisture retaining and suitable for whatever plants you grow inside.
-It takes about 100 litres of compost so buy in bulk at your garden centre, or better yet, use garden compost and well-rotted farmyard manure.
+The compost you use to fill the planter should be moisture-retaining and suitable for whatever plants you grow inside.
+It takes about 100 L of compost, so buy in bulk at your garden center, or better yet, use garden compost and well-rotted farmyard manure.
 Trim the plastic after you fill the planter with compost.

-Sow your seeds directly into the planter in drills or whatever design you like.
-It’s better to pre-water the potting mix before you do this and to create markers to show what you’ve sown and where.
-This planter is suitable for shallow-rooted greens and vegetables and I’ve sown mine with radishes, spinach, small round carrots (Paris Market), cilantro (coriander), and a lettuce mix.
-I’ve added marigolds to help deter garden pests and have edged the planter with Slug & Snail Copper Tape Barrier.
+Pre-water the potting mix and then plant your plants and sow your seeds.
+Water again lightly after sowing.
+This planter is suitable for shallow-rooted greens and vegetables, and I’ve sown mine with radishes, spinach, small round carrots (Paris Market), cilantro (coriander), and a lettuce mix.
+I’ve added marigolds to help deter garden pests and have edged the planter with a copper tape barrier.
 Copper is a natural way to keep slugs and snails out of your planters.